Print

 • Ingredient Notes:

-• Removing the “silverskin” from baby back ribs: When you bring a rack of baby back ribs home from the butcher or grocery store, there will typically be a thin membrane that runs along the back of the ribs – the “silverskin” – & it needs to be removed prior to seasoning.
-(If the silver skin is left on, the dry rub won’t penetrate the meat & the grilled ribs will be difficult to chew!)
+• Removing the “silverskin” from baby back ribs: When you bring a rack of baby back ribs home from the butcher or grocery store, there will typically be a thin membrane that runs along the back of the ribs – the “silverskin” – and it needs to be removed prior to seasoning.
+(If the silver skin is left on, the dry rub won’t penetrate the meat and the grilled ribs will be difficult to chew!)
 This is very easy to do at home.
 I suggest using a butter knife (or something with a similar blunt edge that is not sharp) to work the silverskin off the ribs in 1 spot.
-From there, slide your finger under the membrane & the silverskin should pull off very easily.
+From there, slide your finger under the membrane and the silverskin should pull off very easily.
 (If you need another visual, this simple video tutorial may be helpful.) [gallery columns="2" size="full" ids="6923,6924"]

 • Alternate cooking method – Slowly bake in the oven, finish on the grill: If you prefer not to cook the BBQ ribs on the grill with indirect heat for 2 hours, you can replicate Step 4 using your conventional oven.
 Preheat the oven to 300 degrees F. Place the seasoned ribs on a large baking sheet.
-Bake, uncovered, for 1 ½ hours, then wrap the ribs with foil & return to the oven for 30 minutes longer.
-Finish & serve according to the Recipe Directions, above, or feel free to finish the ribs with your oven’s broiler.
+Bake, uncovered, for 1 ½ hours, then wrap the ribs with foil and return to the oven for 30 minutes longer.
+Finish and serve according to the Recipe Directions, above, or feel free to finish the ribs with your oven’s broiler.